Project Management for the Agentic Stakeholder

 Risk Management is the failure mode catalog and the response protocol that goes with it.
 When something deviates from the prescribed behavior, there is a three-step response: fix the immediate issue, identify the root cause, prevent the recurrence.
 PMI builds risk registers for the same purpose.
 The names differ; the structure does not.

-Seven full, two partial, one open.
-The disciplines transferred almost intact, and I had been using them for months before I recognized whose vocabulary they came from.
+All ten knowledge areas are running.
+I had been using them for months before I recognized whose vocabulary they came from.

 The stakeholder the curriculum did not have